My sad life in London

 Still in Wiltshire, we have archaeological sites like the famous neolithic henges of Avebury and Stonehenge.

-Stonehenge is the most famous but in Avebury, you can feel the mystical atmosphere early morning and still touch the prehistoric stones.
+Stonehenge is the most famous but in Avebury, you can feel the mystical atmosphere early in the morning and still touch the prehistoric stones.

 Westonbirt arboretum